dhruvshikhar/Arduino/Serial Communication and I2C Protocol.md

 pip install PySerial
 ~~~
 ![Code](https://maker.pro/storage/GUHsXPu/GUHsXPuNUHsokHAOP5zJtPiLlj99w8WUhPWOuhu3.jpeg)<br><br>
+You need to configure a few parameters while using PySerial:<br>
+* Baud rate – How fast your COM port operates.
+Arduino projects tend to operate at 115200
+* Port – The name of the port being used (find this in device manager)
+* Parity bits – These are used for error correction but are not normally used
+* Stop bits – Only one stop bit is ever used unless there are timing issues
+* Time out – Used to prevent the serial port from hanging
 # I2C Protocols
 ### What is I2C Protocols?
 **I2C** _(pronounced I square C)_ or **Inter-Integrated Circuit** is a serial protocol for two-wire interface to connect low-speed devices like *microcontrollers, EEPROMs, A/D and D/A converters, I/O interfaces* and other similar peripherals in embedded systems.
 I2C bus is popular because it is simple to use, there can be more than one master, only upper bus speed is defined.
 The easy implementations comes with the fact that only two wires are required for communication between up to almost 128 (112) devices when using 7 bits addressing and up to almost 1024 (1008) devices when using 10 bits addressing. <br><br>